danvergara/dblab/README.md

 Move around a result set with the arrow keys or <kbd>h</kbd>/<kbd>j</kbd>/<kbd>k</kbd>/<kbd>l</kbd>.
 The selected cell is highlighted so you can see where you are; press <kbd>Enter</kbd> on a cell to copy its content.

 There are no pagination controls — they proved too slow to page through a table effectively.
 To work through a large table, write a `SELECT` with explicit `OFFSET` and `LIMIT` instead.

+### Active schema

+The right-hand side of the status bar shows the schema the session is currently using, as `active schema: <name>`.
+On startup that's whatever schema you pinned — via `--schema`, the `schema` field in `.dblab.yaml`, or the `search_path` query parameter of a PostgreSQL connection URL — or the session default (`current_schema()` on PostgreSQL, `SYS_CONTEXT('USERENV', 'CURRENT_SCHEMA')` on Oracle) when you pinned none.

+If you pinned a schema, that's the schema for the whole session and the picker below is disabled: <kbd>ctrl+s</kbd> does nothing.
+Omit the schema to be able to switch it from the app.

+Press <kbd>ctrl+s</kbd> (`schemas`) from any panel to open the schema picker, a filterable list of the schemas the connected user can see.
+Type to narrow the list, press <kbd>Enter</kbd> to make the highlighted schema the active one, or press <kbd>Esc</kbd> to close the picker without changing anything.
+Focus returns to the query editor either way.

+Switching the active schema changes the database session — `set search_path` on PostgreSQL, `ALTER SESSION SET CURRENT_SCHEMA` on Oracle — so unqualified table names in the queries you execute resolve against the new schema.
+The sidebar tree is left as it is: it keeps listing the schemas it was built with, and selecting a table there still reads that table's own schema, so browsing the catalog is unaffected.

+The picker is only available for PostgreSQL and Oracle, the two drivers where dblab tracks an active schema.
+On MySQL, SQLite and SQL Server <kbd>ctrl+s</kbd> does nothing and the status bar has no schema segment.

 ### Full-screen mode